nam-vuhoang/supermetrics-assignment/README.md

     - Furthermore, I added some nice visualization features to enhance the user experience and facilitate navigation between the pages, such as expandable short post messages, helpful tooltips, navigation between sibling pages without refreshing, and so on.
 2. Fetching and caching data:
     - The data server returns 10 pages with 100 posts per page.
 These posts are unordered and can be updated (added/deleted/modified) at any time.
 So, the only way to get up-to-date posts is to fetch all 10 pages when needed.
 Thanks to the small number and small size of the pages, this is not a big issue.
-    - However, because the posts are not updated frequently and users do require to see new posts and new statistical data immediately, some delay of a few seconds or minutes is allowed.
+    - However, taking into account the fact that the posts are not updated frequently and users do not require seeing new posts and new statistical data immediately, some delay of a few seconds or minutes is allowed.
 Therefore, it is reasonable to use some caching mechanisms with periodical data revalidation.
 In particular, I set the silent data refreshing interval to 1 minute for the blog page, and 5 minutes for the dashboard page.
-In the backend, I also use some mechanisms for caching and de-duplicating concurrent outgoing GET requests.
+In the backend, I also use some mechanisms for caching and de-duplicating concurrent outgoing GET requests (see below).
+3. Sorting data:
+    - All posts on the blog page are sorted by creation time from newest to oldest.
+If needed, it is possible to add other sorting features to the frontend.
+    - All users on the dashboard page are sorted by their full names in alphabet order.
-3. Date time zone:
+4. Date time zone:
-    - Currently, the field ***created_time*** in the original posts from the data server always uses the UTC zone.
+    - Currently, the field ``created_time`` in the original posts from the data server always uses the UTC zone.
 Therefore, I also use this time zone both for displaying time in the UI and for calculating the frequency statistics.
-4. Security:
+5. Security:
     - Due to lack of time, authentication and authorization for the frontend and backend were not implemented.
 Hopefully, this is acceptable for this demo project.
     - I assume that the popular frameworks such as **Next.js** or **Apollo Server** are reliable enough and do not have serious vulnerabilities.
-5. Unit test:
+6. Unit test:
     - On the one hand, the test coverage for the backend is almost 100%.
 On the other hand, I implemented only a few unit tests for the frontend because two reasons.
 First, its business logic classes were copied from similar backend test cases.
 Second, I don’t have experience with writing automatic tests for React yet.